 - Concrete Imagery: Concrete imagery is the opposite of abstract imagery.
 It aims to describe scenes and concepts with vivid descriptions that the reader can recognize and usually uses metaphors and similes.

-- Connotation: A connotation occurs when a word is used that has meanings associated with it that are beyond is regular dictionary defintion.
+- Connotation: A connotation occurs when a word is used that has meanings associated with it that are beyond its regular dictionary definition.

 - Dactyl: A dactyl is a foot with three syllables.
 It is a stressed syllable, followed by two unstressed syllables.

-- Deneoument: A deneoument is the outcome or resolution of the plot.
+- Denouement: A denouement is the outcome or resolution of the plot.